-Our estimates allow us to revisit the relationship between schooling, school quality and economic growth [Mankiw et al., 1992, Wossmann and Hanushek, 2007].
-Indeed, our estimates of school quality and schooling covers long trends allowing us to estimate the stock of human capital available at different dates and see if it explains subsequent economic growth.
-We followed the literature and specified the growth equation as a function of initial income per capita and the stock of human capital measured by the quantity of schooling and school quality.
-We use our measure of school quality, expected literacy at grade five, as a measure of school quality and two separate measures of school quantity: the number of years of schooling of the adult population following Barro and Lee [2013], and the share of the population accessing grade five from our own estimate such as:
+Our estimates allow us to revisit the relationship between schooling, education quality and economic growth [Mankiw et al., 1992, Wossmann and Hanushek, 2007].
+Because our estimates of education quality and schooling cover longer time-spans, we are able to estimate the stock of human capital available at different dates and see if it explains subsequent economic growth.
+We follow standard practice in the literature and specify the growth equation as a function of initial income per capita and the stock of human capital measured by the quantity of schooling and education quality.
+We use our measure of education quality, expected literacy at grade five, as a measure of education quality and two separate measures of school quantity: the number of years of schooling of the adult population following Barro and Lee [2013], and the share of the population accessing grade five from our own estimates, such that:

-$$\mathbf{Y}i = \alpha + \beta I_i + \gamma S_i + \delta Q_i + u_i \tag{5}$$ where Y_i is the economic growth per year from year i to the latest available data (2019), I_i is the GDP per capita in year i in logarithm, S_i is the quantity of schooling of the adult population either measured as number of years of schooling of the adult population aged 20 to 40 from Barro and Lee [2013] or measured with the share of the female population aged 20 to 40 (or the highest available age) with at least five years of schooling at year i and Q_i the average expected literacy rate at grade five of the population aged 20 to 40 at year i.
+$$Y{i,2019} - Y{it} = \alpha + \beta Y{it} + \gamma S{it} + \delta Q{it} + u{it}$$ where Y{it} is log per capita GDP in country i in year t, growth on the left-hand side is measure up to the latest available data (2019), S{it} is the quantity of schooling of the adult population, and Q{it} is the average expected literacy rate at grade five of the population aged 20 to 40.
+Note that both education quantity and quality are measured in the baseline year.
+Quantity is either measured as the number of years of schooling of the adult population aged 20 to 40 from Barro and Lee [2013], or as the share of the female population aged 20 to 40 (or the highest available age) with at least five years of schooling in year i.